ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ## Errors

-Errors can be reported in DAP both as HTTP status codes and as problem detail objects {{!RFC9457}} in the response body.
-For example, if the HTTP client sends a request using a method not allowed in this document, then the server MAY return HTTP status 405 Method Not Allowed.
+Errors are reported as HTTP status codes.
+Any of the standard client or server errors (the 4xx or 5xx classes, respectively, from {{Section 15 of !RFC9110}}) are permitted.

-When the server responds with an error status code, it SHOULD provide additional information using a problem detail object.
-If the response body does consist of a problem detail object, the HTTP status code MUST indicate a client or server error (the 4xx or 5xx classes, respectively, from {{Section 15 of !RFC9110}}).
+When the server responds with an error status code, it SHOULD provide additional information using a problem detail object {{!RFC9457}} in the response body.
+If the response body does consist of a problem detail object, the status code MUST indicate a client or server error.

 To facilitate automatic response to errors, this document defines the following standard tokens for use in the "type" field: